stratum-mining/sv2-workshop/md/sv2-workshop.md

 ## Pool-only steps

-Miners can jump to slide X
+Miners can jump to slide 46

 ---